Create and manage target group

 Set up crontab to automatically run scripts at boot

-For Linux operating systems, the settings you previously configured will be reset and need to be reapplied when the instance is rebooted.
-To ensure the settings are applied after a reboot, you can save the configuration steps as a script file and use the crontab
+On Linux operating systems, the configurations applied earlier may be reset when the instance is rebooted, requiring reconfiguration.
+To retain the settings after reboot, you can save the previous configuration steps into a script file and configure the crontab

 -

-Open the crontab file with the following command:
+Open the crontab file using the following command:

 -